List of Record of Lodoss War characters: Karla

-Karla the Grey Witch (so named because of her obsessive neutrality) is the enigmatic sole survivor of the ancient kingdom Kastuul, also known as the Kingdom of Sorcery.
+Karla the Grey Witch, so named because of her obsessive neutrality, is the enigmatic sole survivor of the ancient kingdom Kastuul, also known as the Kingdom of Sorcery.
 As barbarian tribes laid siege to the city, Karla, a member of the nobility at the time, foresaw the destruction and sealed her consciousness into a circlet she wore on her forehead.
-Though her original body was inevitably killed in the battle, her consciousness (and power) lives on in an endless series of host bodies, utterly possessed by her so long as they wear the circlet in which she resides.
-Due to the horrible fate of Kastuul, Karla swore never to allow such destruction to occur again.
-Karla has maintained a secret, shadowy influence on the major events of Lodoss for more than 500 years.
-Her long life and incredible power has warped her perception of herself.
+Though her original body was killed in the battle, her consciousness and power lives on in the hosts that she possesses so long as they wear the circlet.
+Due to the horrible fate that Kastuul suffered, Karla swore never to allow such destruction to occur again.
+Karla has maintained a secret, shadowy influence on the major events of Lodoss for more than 500 years, though her long life and incredible power has warped her perception of herself.
 Her sworn duty "for the good of Lodoss" is to endlessly shift the balance of power between the various nations of Lodoss, preventing the annihilation of any one power, at the cost of preventing its rise.
-All of the major wars in Lodoss since the fall of Kastuul have been carefully manipulated (and some directly participated in) by her, though by nature of her neutrality, she is not always an antagonist.
-She was even one of the "Six Heroes" - a group of adventurers who fought and defeated the Demon God King 30 years prior to the events of the series.
+She has manipulated the major wars in Lodoss since the fall of Kastuul and even participated in some, though, by nature of her neutrality, she is not always an antagonist.
+She was one of the "Six Heroes" - a group of adventurers who fought and defeated the Demon God King 30 years prior to the events of the series.

-Throughout the anime series, she is shown possessing three bodies: Leylia, priestess of Marfa and daughter of Neese; Woodchuck, whom she used to escape at the battle where Karla's circlet was forcefully removed from Leylia (subsequently freeing her); and an unnamed woman who somewhat resembles her original body.
-After Karla helped Wagnard to resurrect Naneel, avatar of Kardis the Destroyer, Leylia takes Karla's circlet, believing that she can control the witch so long as she is consciously aware of Karla's presence within the circlet, thus ending 500 years of conflict in Lodoss due to her machinations.
+Throughout the anime series, she is shown possessing three bodies: Leylia, priestess of Marfa and daughter of Neese; Woodchuck, whom she used to escape at the battle where Karla's circlet was forcefully removed from Leylia, subsequently freeing her; and an unnamed woman who resembles her original body.
+After Karla helped Wagnard resurrect Naneel, avatar of Kardis the Destroyer, Leylia takes Karla's circlet, believing that she can control the witch so long as she is consciously aware of Karla's presence within the circlet.
+This brings an end to 500 years of conflict in Lodoss caused by her machinations.

 Leylia

 Leylia is the daughter of Neese, a priestess of Marfa.
-She is possessed by Karla when her mother is busy tending a battered Ghim.
-Ghim then sets out to rescue Leylia from Karla's control.
-Later Leylia marries Slayn and becomes the mother of Little Neese.
+She is possessed by Karla when her mother is busy tending to a battered Ghim, after which Ghim sets out to rescue her from Karla's control.
+Leylia later marries Slayn and becomes the mother of Little Neese.

 Shiris

 A red-headed and somewhat hot-tempered mercenary woman.
 She meets Parn and his companions while on protective watch over a village, along with her partner Orson.
-She develops a crush on Parn (much to Deedlit's disconcertion), but in the end they only remain good friends.
+She develops a crush on Parn, much to Deedlit's disconcertion, but they remain good friends.

 In the TV series, after losing Orson, Shiris makes off on her own.